 |Photos and Slide Shows||Quotes||Meeting Clock||My Robotics Blog|

 Greetings from Vienna, Virginia.
-Gena and I have been living here for about 27 years now, and I've been in the Washington area for over 30 years (hard to believe!).
+Gena and I have been living here for about 28 years now, and I've been in the Washington area for about 35 years (hard to believe!).
 I retired from Noblis, a non-profit science, technology, and strategy organization, in January 2017.
 I continue to consult on traffic operations and "Intelligent Transportation Systems" - the application of sensor, communications, and information processing technologies to improve surface transportation, including connected and autonomous vehicles and smart cities.
 More information on my consulting is available at www.mcgurrin.com.

 everything that’s already in the world when you’re born is just normal;